BioinfoUNIBA/IsoPrimer/README.md

 IsoPrimer is a pipeline built to automate the designing process of PCR primer pairs, targeting specific sets of expressed splicing variants.
-IsoPrimer works on the ENSEMBL annotation and allows the prioritization of the designed primers pairs, according to the level of expression of the splicing variants of a gene in an RNA-seq dataset.
+IsoPrimer works with any annotation in the gtf format and allows the prioritization of the designed primers pairs, according to the level of expression of the splicing variants of a gene in an RNA-seq dataset.
 The pipeline leverages Kallisto, Primer3 and EMBOSS PrimerSearch tools, respectively to:
 1. identify the most expressed isoforms per gene in RNA-seq data;
 1. design and consider all primer pairs overlapping exon-exon junctions common to the expressed variants;